zhad3/zrenderer/README.md

 -f        --frame Frame of the action which should be drawn.
 Set to -1 to draw all frames.
 Default: -1
     --bodyPalette Palette for the body sprite.
 Set to -1 to use the standard palette.
 Default: -1 --headPalette Palette for the head sprite.
 Set to -1 to use the standard palette.
 Default: -1 --headdir Direction in which the head should turn.
 This is only applied to player sprites and only to the stand and sit action.
 Possible values are: straight, left, right or all.
 If 'all' is set then this direction system is ignored and all frames are interpreted like any other one.
-Default: straight
+Default: all
    --enableShadow Draw shadow underneath the sprite.
 Default: true --singleframes Generate single frames of an animation.
 Default: false
           --hosts Hostnames of the server.
 Can contain multiple comma separated values.
 Default: localhost